 Santa Fe National Historic Trail, across the entire width of Kansas – Follow the Santa Fe National Historic Trail through five states.

-Santa Fe Trail Remains, Dodge City, Kansas – Also known as Santa Fe Trail Ruts, this is a two-mile section of the former 1,200-mile-long Santa Fe Trail that is the “longest continuous stretch of clearly defined Santa Fe Trail rut remains in Kansas.
+Santa Fe Trail Remains, Dodge City, Kansas – Also known as Santa Fe Trail Ruts, this is a two-mile section of the former 1,200 mile-long Santa Fe Trail that is the “longest continuous stretch of clearly defined Santa Fe Trail rut remains in Kansas.

 Spring Hill Ranch and Tallgrass Prairie Reserve, Strong City, Kansas – Tallgrass prairie once covered 170 million acres of North America.
-Within a generation the vast majority was developed and plowed under.
+Within a generation, the vast majority was developed and plowed under.
 Today less than 4% remains, mostly here in the Kansas Flint Hills.

-Sumner Elementary School/Monroe Elementary School, Topeka, Kansas – The school involved with the Supreme Court Case Brown v.
+Sumner Elementary School/Monroe Elementary School, Topeka, Kansas – The school was involved with the Supreme Court Case Brown v.
 Board of Education.